 Tableau Online tips: 4 ways to share your analytics

-This post is part of our series covering tips, tricks and ideas in Tableau Online, our cloud collaboration and sharing platform.
-See all the posts in our series here.
+This post is part of our series covering tips, tricks, and ideas in Tableau Online, our cloud collaboration and sharing platform.

 When it comes to analytics, sharing is caring.
 But what options do you have for sharing?
 How do you encourage others to ask questions of your data?
-Better yet, how do you put dashboards and visualisations where they’ll be seen the most?
-Don't worry – we're here to help.
+Better yet, how do you put dashboards and visualizations where they’ll be seen the most?
+Don't worry—we're here to help.

 Subscribing to views

 We spend hours (perhaps too many!) each day in our email.
 And many people prefer to get email updates of their favorite dashboards right in their inbox.
 Using the Subscribe button in the toolbar, you can subscribe to dashboards and get updates delivered directly to your inbox on a set schedule.
 You can also subscribe other site users if you have the permissions to do so.

 There are probably people in your team who’d like to ask their own questions of data.
 But they don't know the underlying data source very well.
 Publishing a data source empowers them to create their own analyses without worrying about the underlying data.
 When you publish a data source it retains the joins, unions, groups, hierarchies, calculated fields, and all other modifications you've made in Tableau Desktop.
 This makes it easy for anyone to build an accurate analysis, regardless our their ability to work with metadata.
 When publishing your data source, make sure you set the right permissions.
 Most databases or applications have their own credentials, and you’ll need to embed them in the data source if people will be accessing it from Tableau Online.

 Embedding your views